 Finally, Carrier furnace code 33 (or 3-3) errors signal that the flame rollout switch has tripped.
 The rollout switch keeps an eye on the flame to ensure that it’s burning healthily and within the combustion chamber.
 The switch flips to prevent overheating and potential fires if the flame rolls out beyond the combustion chamber.

-The code is typically accompanied by a yellow flashing and essentially requires that you reset the furnace.
+The code is typically accompanied by a yellow flashing and essentially requires that you reset the carrier furnace.